 You want to cut the butter into the almond flour until it is a fine butter meal.
 See the video in our recipe cardÂ to get an idea of what you want it to look like.

 You can cut the butter into the flour with fork if you don’t have a pastry cutter.
 I also like to finish with my hands by crumbling the butter and making sure there are no large chunks of butter

 Dairy-Free Tip: You are more than welcome to make this with coconut oil to make these biscuits 100% dairy-free as well.

 YOU MIGHT ALSO ENJOY THESE LOW CARB RECIPES:

 - 3 Tablespoons coconut milk

-In a large bowl whisk together almond flour, baking powder, baking soda.
+- In a bowl whisk together almond flour, baking powder, baking soda.

-Drop 2 Tablespoons of dough onto baking sheet, 2 inches apart from each biscuit.
+- Drop 2 Tablespoons of dough onto baking sheet (apprx 2 inches apart).

-Serve immediately, or store in an airtight container in the fridge up to 4-5 days.
+- Serve immediately or store in an airtight container in the fridge up to 5 days.